William Fullarton: Later life

 He then settled down to a country life, and married Marianne Mackay, daughter of George Mackay, 5th Lord Reay.
 He took an interest in agricultural questions, and published two memoirs on the state of agriculture in Ayrshire and the advantages of pasture land.
 He was elected a fellow of the Royal Society of London and Royal Society of Edinburgh.
 He never again undertook service, but raised the 23rd, or Fullarton's dragoons, in 1794, and the 101st, or Fullarton's foot, in 1800, both of the regiments being reduced at the Peace of Amiens in 1802.
 He continued his parliamentary career, with a low profile, and sat for the Haddington Burghs from 1787 to 1790, for Horsham from 1793 to 1796, and for Ayrshire from 1796 to April 1803.

 He was appointed first commissioner for the government of the island of Trinidad.
 The commission appointed for Trinidad consisted of Fullarton, Captain Samuel Hood of the Royal Navy, and Lieutenant-Colonel Thomas Picton, who had ruled the island since its capture by Sir Ralph Abercromby in 1797.
 When Fullarton asked for an account of all the criminal proceedings which had taken place in the island since Picton had been there, Picton resigned in disgust.
-Fullarton persisted in his inquiries, and the result of them was the trial of Picton for inflicting torture on a Spanish girl, Luisa Calderon, to extort a confession from her.
+Fullarton persisted in his inquiries, and the result of them was the trial of Picton for inflicting torture on a girl, Luisa Calderon, to extort a confession from her.
 This trial caused a public sensation in England.
 In February 1806, Picton was found guilty.
 Fullarton was attacked in print by Edward Alured Draper, as was John Sullivan.
 Picton applied for a new trial, at which he was acquitted; but before it started Fullarton died of inflammation of the lungs at Gordon's Hotel, London, on 13 February 1808.
 He was buried at Isleworth.